LeonCSt/beginner_code/X11_examples/dialogREADME.txt

-Notes about leon.h, leon_main.cpp and leon_dialog.cpp
+Notes about leon060.h, leon061.cpp and leon062.cpp

 I wanted a separate cpp file to handle all dialog requirements.
 A typical application may need 10 different dialogs, and all these